firelightrpg/PilotWave/README.md

 ### Close Combat

-In Pilot Wave, a hand-to-hand attack is against an opposed Close Combat skill roll and generally requires opponents to be in adjacent squares.
+In Pilot Wave, a hand-to-hand attack is against an opposed Close Combat skill roll and generally requires opponents to be in adjacent hexes.
 Undefended Close Combat is effortless.

 <!-- TOC --><a name="ranged-attacks"></a>